-The Behavioral Health Ombudsman provides information about managed care to individuals and families using behavioral health services, and assists with filing complaints or grievances and acts as a liaison between the individual or family and the Managed Care Organization in order to expedite the resolution process.
+The Behavioral Health Ombudsman/Advocate provides information about managed care to individuals and families using behavioral health services in Indiana and Armstrong Counties, assists with filing complaints or grievances, acts as a liaison between the individual or family and the Managed Care Organization, and provides support in addressing concerns with behavioral health services.

 Community Behavioral Health Advocate

 The Community Behavioral Health Advocate assists adults and their families with complaints and problems pertaining to treatment, status or rights as they utilize services and resources in the Westmoreland County Behavioral Health system.
 The Advocate is also available to assist with conflict resolution and/or problem-solving with this population as well as their families, for matters outside of treatment and services.

 The External Advocate assists patients with concerns they have regarding their rights, treatment and environment while at Torrance State Hospital.
 The External Advocate also provides advocacy services to the PA SRTP Act-21 Program, and Forensic Unit also located on the State Hospital grounds.